Nana's Party: Plot

 Katie and Maggie enter.
 Maggie talks about Pat's "frozen willies"—novelty ice cubes—as a distressed Jim makes her a drink, and Carol dances with the uninterested Katie.
 Jim pulls Carol away from Katie, but Carol hits him; when Carol talks to Katie about becoming her stepmother, Jim shouts at her.
 Pat stops him, and, after Carol storms out, tells Jim that "he knows".
 Katie is distressed, and interrogates Jim as Maggie plunges a knife into the cake.
 Jim panics, believing Angela is still under the table, but Angela enters from the kitchen, and reveals that she left to buy a real cake—the story that Jim had told to cover her apparent absence.
 Katie wants to talk to her mother, but chaos ensues when Maggie chokes on an ice cube, which Pat reveals contains a fake spider.
 Carol enters, her face blackened by Pat's fake soap, and Pat, reaching for his charging phone to call the emergency services, receives an electric shock, his hands wet from the ice bucket.
-Angela performs the Heimlich manoeuver on her mother; Carol kneels by Pat and shouts for help.
+Angela performs the Heimlich manoeuvre on her mother; Carol kneels by Pat and shouts for help.
 The new cake is pushed into Jim's face by Katie, who then answers the door.
 The paramedic enters, then begins a striptease for Maggie to the Casualty theme.
 His performance, it is revealed, was Pat's present to Maggie.
 Later, Jim talks to an oblivious Maggie.
 He sees Angela and Katie come down the stairs with bags.
 In silence, he watches them leave as Maggie tells him the joke from Pat's birthday card.